kontent-ai/sample-app-vue/README.md

 #### Connecting to your project manually

-If you already have a Kentico Cloud account and you want to connect the sample application to a project of your own, you need to provide your Project ID and your Preview API key to authorize requests to the Delivery Preview API.
-For example, you can connect the application to your modified version of the sample project.
+If you want to change the source Kentico Cloud project, follow these steps:

+1. In Kentico Cloud, choose Project settings from the app menu.
+2. Under Development, choose API keys.
+3. Copy your Project ID and Preview API key.
+4. Open the `src\Client.js` file in the sample application folder.
+5. Find the `projectId` constant.
+6. Change the values of the constants using the Project ID key you copied.
+7. Save the file.

+When you now run the application, it will retrieve content from your sample project.

+## Previewing content from your project

-To preview content in the sample application, follow these steps:
+To preview unpublished content in the sample application, follow these steps:

 1. In Kentico Cloud, choose Project settings from the app menu.
 2. Under Development, choose API keys.